BryanMwangi/pine/README.md

 - Built on top of the standard net/http library.
 You can easily integrate pine with other features of the standard library without having to rewrite your code.
 - Built on top of the standard context.Context.
 This allows for easy integration with other libraries such as database connections.
 - Supports middleware
-- Out of the box support for helmet and cors
+- Out of the box support for helmet, cors and websockets
 - Supports background tasks managed by Pine's runtime scheduler

 ### Background tasks example